 Changes to consented work need approval

-- It is strongly advised that any amendments or variations (changes) are approved in writing by the owner and the designer before the altered plans are submitted to the Council, and before any changes are made to the building.
+- It is strongly advised that any major amendments or minor variations (changes) are approved in writing by the owner and the designer before the altered plans are submitted to the Council, and before any changes are made to the building.
 In the event of the changes causing building failure, a designer can walk away from any changes to their plans that they did not approve.

-- Check whether or not the amendment is a major or a minor amendment: MBIE guidance
+- Check whether or not the amendment is a major amendment or a minor variation: MBIE guidance

 - Complete the appropriate application form and submit it and the altered plans and specifications to the BCA

 - Application for a major amendment – this is treated as if it was a new building consent application as required by s45(4), Building Act 2004

-- Application for a minor variation – complete the minor variation form or provide a signed letter saying what you plan to do and a copy of the plans or specifications with the changes written/drawn on them.
+- Application for a minor variation – complete the minor variation form or provide a signed letter saying what you plan to do and a copy of the plans or specifications with the changes were written/drawn on them.

 Major Amendments – legal requirements under the Building Act 2004